Romanian Artillery Brigade fires HIMARS alongside NATO Allies

-Artillery Table VIII Gunnery using Reduced Range Practice Rockets, Jan.
-17, 2024.

-This gunnery exercise was conducted by the Romanian 8th Field Artillery Brigade and supported by the 4th SFAB to increase readiness and interoperability between NATO Allies.

 U.S. Army Maj.
-Zachary Busenbark, Commander, Alpha Battery, 4th Battalion, 4th Security Forces Assistance Brigade, and Team Leader for the SFAB Field Artillery Advisor Team, spoke to the importance of maximizing his team's involvement with NATO military forces in Europe.
+Zachary Busenbark, Commander of Alpha Battery, 4th Battalion, 4th Security forces Assistance Brigade, and Team Leader for the SFAB Field Artillery Advisor Team.

-“In Europe, the desire is for the maximization of interoperability with both NATO Allied forces and partner nations to ensure we can train and fight together effectively as a combined team," said Busenbark.

-The HIMARS launchers the Romanian Land Forces use are U.S. missile and rocket systems that fire the Guided M270 Multiple Launch Rocket System as well as the MGM-140 Army Tactical Missile System.
-The MLRS rocket has a range of approximately 70 kilometers, and the ATACMS can reach as far as 300 Kilometers.
+Maj.
+Zachary Busenbark spoke to the importance of this training and how it adds to interoperability capabilities between NATO forces.
+(U.S. Army video product by Sgt.
+1st Class Jonathan Hornby).

 |Date Taken: